Bill in Cleveland says:

 Yes, this kind of MLS photo mangling is classic.
 Previous discussions on this subject always raise similar complaints.
 There are a number of things that photographers and agents can do to minimize the MLS photo mangling:

-This kind of problem has been going on for so long I'm afraid everyone has gotten used to it.
-I don't know any simple way to fix all the various MLS photo issues.
-Also, remember to deliver images intended for the MLS in sRGB colorspace.
+These kind of problems have been going on for so long I'm afraid everyone has gotten used to it.
+I don't know any easy way to fix this kind thing.